 - Presents another person’s I.D.

 - Produces, possesses, or transfers tools used to make false identification documents

 These actions must be completed knowingly for federal identity theft charges to apply.
 The penalties for a conviction in federal court are generally more severe than those in state court.
 A conviction for federal identity theft can lead to up to 30 years of prison time, for example.

-You can get help handling state or federal identity theft accusations by reaching out to a criminal defense lawyer in Los Angeles.
-Getting professional help on your side quickly is important to building a strong defense.
+You can get help handling state or federal identity theft accusations by reaching out to a criminal defense lawyer.
+Getting professional help on your side quickly is important to building a strong defense if charged with violating PC 530.5.
 Your legal team can work to show that:

 You Acquired Personal Identifying Information Without an Unlawful Purpose

 Sometimes, people gather personal identifying information for legitimate reasons.
-Perhaps you gathered information about your aging parent to set up the medical care they needed, for example.
-In this case, you weren’t planning to use their information unlawfully and you could avoid PC 530.5 charges.
+Perhaps you gathered information about your aging parent to set up the medical care they needed.
+In this case, you weren’t planning to use their information unlawfully, and you could avoid PC 530.5 charges.

 You Were Falsely Accused of Identity Theft

 Identity theft charges can be made against innocent individuals in California.
 This could occur if someone else is committing identity theft and merely trying to pass the blame onto you.
 The purported victim could also blame you for identity theft to get out of paying their own debt.